boneypatil/FootballScores/README.md

 * ### __View__
    * __Fragments__ <br/>
-     – interactive displaying and click reflecting
-     - pull to refresh functionality
+     – interactive displaying and click reflecting and pull to refresh functionality

   *  __Data Binding__ <br/>
     – replace basic operations with UI (e.g. findViewById() ) to the XML